 Set Merritt as default location

-Mainly sunny.
+Increasing cloudiness.
+40 percent chance of showers in the afternoon with risk of thunderstorms.
 Wind becoming southwest 20 km/h in the afternoon.
-High 11.
+High 25.
 UV index 3 or moderate.

 CBC News: Weather Centre